 The Naturally Sweet Success of the PUR Company

 Taking this chance, Klein created a his own brand.
-It was a called Bonus and it was a gum made with with super-food ingredients.
-And while it was working in the beginning, in the end, Klein had to walk away.
+It was a called Bonus and it sold a gum made with with super-food ingredients.
+Yet while it worked in the beginning, in the end, Klein had to walk away.

-And it really did work.
-From the brand’s first month in May 2010 to July of that same year, PUR Gum’s earned it’s place on the shelves of 33 local health food stores to 174 stores.
+It really did work.
+From the brand’s first month in May, 2010, to July of that same year, PUR Gum’s earned its place on the shelves of 33 local health food stores to 174 stores.

-PUR Gum only continued to gain more momentum.
-In 2011 the gum was introduced to the U.S market and was starting to line the shelves of duty-free shops in airports.
+PUR Gum continued to gain more momentum.
+In 2011, the gum was introduced to the U.S market and was starting to line the shelves of duty-free shops in airports.

 But one of the biggest wins for the brand came in 2014.
 Klein and his team made an appearance on CBC‘s Dragon’s Den.
 Like many people, before them, they made their pitch and waited to see if any dragon would want to make a deal.
 They didn’t get the attention of one dragon.
 They got the attention of four.

 Four dragons offered three deals with Klein and his team.
 After careful deliberation, Klein accepted a joint deal between Arelene Dickinson and Jim Trevliving for one million dollars.
 Making Klein the first ever million-dollar deal in the history of Dragon’s Den.
 (You can watch the million dollar deal here.)

 Within a year, PUR went on to expand their products to include PUR Mints.
 The mints hold all the values and standard of the gum but in mint form.
 Adding to the success of the gum, the company continued to grow.

 Then, in 2016, PUR became Canada’s tenth-fastest growing company and Toronto’s fourth.
 But PUR hasn’t reached its goal yet and is still looking to grow.